jundalisay/sp/content/en/research/diogenes/lives/chapter-68.md

 There, having given laws to the Italians, he gained a very high reputation, together with 300 of his scholars and governed the republic in a most excellent manner; so that the constitution was very nearly an aristocracy.

-IV.
-Heraclides Ponticus says, that he was accustomed to speak of himself in this manner; that he had formerly been Æthalides, and had been accounted the son of Mercury;
+<sup>4</sup> Heraclides Ponticus says, that he was accustomed to speak of himself in this manner; that he had formerly been Æthalides, and had been accounted the son of Mercury.

 Mercury had desired him to select any gift he pleased except immortality.
 And that he accordingly had requested that, whether living or dead, he might preserve the memory of what had happened to him.
 While, therefore, he was alive, he recollected everything; and when he was dead, he retained the same memory.
 And at a subsequent period he passed into Euphorbus, and was wounded by Menelaus.